MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/specify-default-resources-installed.md

 ### How does this work?

-Behind the scenes, Visual Studio calls a tool named `MakePri.exe` to generate a file known as a Package Resource Index, which describes all of your app's resources, including indicating which are the default resources.
+Behind the scenes, Visual Studio launches a tool named `MakePri.exe` to generate a file known as a Package Resource Index, which describes all of your app's resources, including indicating which are the default resources.
 For details about this tool, see [Compile resources manually with MakePri.exe](compile-resources-manually-with-makepri.md).
 Visual Studio passes a configuration file to `MakePri.exe`.
 The contents of your `priconfig.default.xml` file are used as the `<default>` element of that configuration file, which is the part that specifies the set of qualifier values that are considered to be default.
 So, adding and editing `priconfig.default.xml` ultimately influences the contents of the Package Resource Index file that Visual Studio generates for your app and includes in its app package.

 ### Using a different file name than `priconfig.default.xml`